fmuk/aichatdl/README.md

 # AI Chat Downloader

 ## Description
-AI Chat Downloader is a Chrome extension that allows users to download conversations from ChatGPT, Claude, and Poe.
+AI Chat Downloader is a browser extension that allows users to download conversations from ChatGPT, Claude, and Poe.
 This extension is designed to work locally within your browser, ensuring your data remains private and secure.
+It is compatible with both Google Chrome and Mozilla Firefox.

 ## Features
 - Download conversations from ChatGPT, Claude, and Poe
 - Multiple format options: Markdown, HTML, and Plaintext
 - Local processing: All data is handled within your browser
+- Cross-browser compatibility: Works with both Chrome and Firefox

 ## Installation

-To install the AI Chat Downloader Chrome extension:
+### For Google Chrome:
 1. Download the extension files to your local machine.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" by toggling the switch in the top right corner.